26th May 2013 60 Comments »

-Peoples interest about autoflowering cannabis plants and how to grow them have been exploding in the recent years and will continue to grow more and more as new and even more autoflower plants reach the seed market.
-The Google trends shows us that in the last year alone autoflower searches have been exploding and people want to know more about these magnificent plants.
+Peoples interest about autoflowering cannabis plants and how to grow them have been exploding in the recent years and will continue to grow more and more as new and even more potent and powerful autoflower plants reach the seed market.
+The Google trend shows us that in the last year alone autoflower searches have almost doubled and people want to know more about these magnificent plants.

 I have been creating articles about auto flower growing for the past two years and now I want to post a complete autoflower grow guide with a bit of information about each subject with a link to the more detailed article.

-First of all you should know why to choose autoflowers over the photoperiod plants?
+First of all you should know why to choose autoflowers over the regular photoperiod plants?

 There is a complete answer on the homepage, but in short autoflowers are small, stealthy, they grow fast, produce big yields, have amazing mold, pest and insect resistance and as an added bonus can flower under any light cycle.
-These all are amazing possibilities every grower should see and think about but the main autoflower growers are the newcomers as these plants are really easy to grow and can be a great starting point for those who want to cultivate their own weed!
+These all are amazing possibilities every grower should see and think about but the main autoflower grower group are the newcomers as these plants are really easy to grow and can be a great starting point for those who want to cultivate their own weed!

-Apart from the short strains there are also bigger, heavier strains that are almost as big as regular ones but will still flower automatically and these are the SUPER autoflowering plants.
+Apart from the short strains there are also bigger, heavier auto strains that are almost as big as regular ones but will still flower automatically and these are called the “SUPER” autoflowering plants.

 SUPER autoflower strains

-These SUPER strains as I mentioned before are amazing as they are basically a regular Indica or Sativa strains with the added benefit of the autoflowering gene and the added mold/pest resistance.
+These SUPER strains as I mentioned before are amazing as they are basically a regular Indica or Sativa strain with the added benefit of the autoflowering gene and additional mold/pest resistance.
 These strains were created with countless breeding cycles to get rid of the dwarf traits and get a truly high yielding autoflower plant.

 You can read more about these SUPER autoflowers HERE